Close Navigation

 HSE Asbestos Toolkit

-The HSE Asbestos Toolkit is a useful tool to help protect those who might be exposed to asbestos during their work activites.
+The HSE Asbestos Toolkit is a useful tool to help protect those who might be exposed to asbestos during their work activities.
 On average 20 tradespeople die from asbestos related diseases every week and asbestos can potentially be found in any house or building built before the year 2000.

 The Asbestos toolkit contains several “how-to” guides and should be used by anyone working in areas where asbestos might be present.
 It will work out if you’re likely to be affected by asbestos when carrying out your work activities and will identify suitable precautions that need to be taken to protect you and your workforce from the dangers of asbestos.
 Try the tool for yourself by following the link below.